 - hardly ever on intel devices, I saw it several times for VPN data transmission with hight CPU load and huge number of packets (usually small/random)

-#8 Updated by James Dekker about 1 month ago
+#8 Updated by James Dekker 5 months ago

 Tested iperf3 in UDP mode between SG-1000 and SG-2440 (and SG-3100), could not reproduce the bad behavior.
 Saw a problem on one device, but it appears the issue there was the client's nic (not the SG-1000 itself).
 Tested with pfSense-netgate-uFW-recover-2.4.2-DEVELOPMENT-armv6-20171104-1805